 Andreessen, for his part, is hoping that his firm's idea takes off and is adopted by other venture capitalists, seeing the initiative as an attempt to improve the public image of his sector.

-HEALTH: The first major gift that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
-After giving a lot of thought to what their first major gift as a couple would be, they chose emergency services because they wanted to give back in their community, and emergency programs are essential and often lifesaving yet are traditionally underfunded.
+HEALTH & COMMUNITY: The first major gift that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
+After giving a lot of thought to what their first major gift as a couple would be, they chose emergency services because they wanted to give back in their community.

 LOOKING FORWARD: It's a little early to tell whether the bulk of Andreessen's money will stay local, or whether he will begin to donate more heavily to issues that are more national or global in nature.
-In the wake of the Ferguson shooting, for example, Andreessen challenged his Twitter followers to donate to the Ferguson public library, prompting some 7,000 donations in just 24 hours.
-Inevitably, Laura will play a major role in shaping Marc's giving.
+Inevitably, Laura will play a major role in shaping Andreessen's giving in the coming years.